seisatsu/PyWW/README.txt

 %center%Centered Text%center%
 %nowiki%Disable Markup%nowiki%

+Variables:
+The PyWW script uses some variables, which can be set when editing a wiki page as such:
+{name:value}

+Supported Variables:
+* {TITLE:Page Title}
+* {PASSWORD:Page Password} (Remember to block .wiki files in your server config.)

 Features:
 * The software is self-contained in a single file.
 * The script is less than 10kb in size.